|Nutrition Facts (per serving)|

-This baked salmon comes out beautifully; the marinade is a simple mixture of Asian sauces and fresh spices that come out tasting similar to teriyaki, though it is essentially Chinese-Thai in origin.
+This baked salmon comes out beautifully; the marinade is a simple mixture of Asian sauces and fresh spices that taste similar to teriyaki, though it is essentially Chinese-Thai in origin.
 You can balance out the sweet-sour flavors to your liking just before serving, so you know you'll be happy with the results.

 2 to 3 salmon fillets, or steaks